WalletWasabi/WasabiDoc/docs/building-wasabi/TechnicalOverview.md

 Wasabi has [hardware wallet integration](https://github.com/zkSNACKs/WalletWasabi/pull/134) however in this mode CoinJoining is not possible.

-### Bitcoin Core

-Some of the users use full nodes, mainly Bitcoin Core as their personal wallet, because this is the ultimate way of minimizing trust.
-Wasabi could ship with a bitcoind, much the same way as it does with Tor.

 ### .NET Ecosystem

 Wasabi could roll out a NuGet package, enabling developers to build applications with Wasabi.